adaptris/interlok-docs/docs/pages/developer/developer-configuration-marshalling.md

----
-title: Marshalling Configuration and Architecture
+# Marshalling Configuration and Architecture
-keywords: interlok
-sidebar: home_sidebar
-tags: [developer]
-permalink: developer-configuration-marshalling.html
----

 Marshalling refers to the process by which Interlok will read the main XML configuration file and create a running instance of Interlok from that configuration file.